hdzhangUST/hdzhangUST.github.io/_pages/about.md

 **College of Computer Science and Software Engineering**<br>
 **Shenzhen University**

-> A joyful heart promoteth healing; but a broken spirit  drieth up the bones. ---<cite>Proverbs 17:22</cite>
+> A joyful heart promoteth healing, but a broken spirit  drieth up the bones. --<cite>Proverbs</cite>

 I am currently an Assistant Professor in Computer Science and Software Engineering, Shenzhen University, China.
 I was a Postdoctoral Research Fellow in IELM Department of Hong Kong University of Science and Technology (2016-2017), and received my Ph.D. in Computer Science from HKUST in 2016.
 Before that, I received my B.S. in Computer Science from University of Science and Technology of China in 2009.